aleksilassila/path-tracer-elec-a7151/Meeting-notes.md

 1. Aleksi will work on GPU acceleration next
 2. Markus will work on translucent materials (Refractions)
-3. Weronica will continue with improving automated testing, and then on input file management.
+3. Weronika will continue with improving automated testing, and then on input file management.
 4. Johannes will help with refractions and possibly implement additional types of geometry.

 ## Project status